gridpatrik/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Application permissions** section, ensure that the right permissions are checked: **User.Read.All**
    - Select the **Add permissions** button
+> Note: This is only required if the client code will be calling the Microsoft Graph.
 1. At this stage permissions are assigned correctly but the client app does not allow interaction.
    Therefore no consent can be presented via a UI and accepted to use the service app.
    Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the